How To Make Mailing Labels From A Spreadsheet Using Open/Libre Office

 Instead, a combination of low-level features give us what we need.

-First, Upgrade Libre Office to 4.x
+First, Upgrade Libre Office to 4.x if necessary

 Earlier versions of Libre Office had bugs which positioned labels incorrectly.